-The United Kingdom has called for an end to the violence in Rakhine State.
-The situation has been described as a human tragedy and an acute humanitarian crisis that had exploded at an unprecedented speed.
+The United Kingdom has called for an end to the violence in Rakhine State, and has labelled the situation one of "ethnic cleansing".
 The United Kingdom has further stated that the military of Myanmar bears the primary responsibility for resolving the crisis.
 The military must immediately stop the violence and ensure the protection of all civilians.
 The hate speech and incitement to violence must also stop and the military must uphold the rule of law.
 Full humanitarian access to Rakhine State must be allowed for UN agencies and their partners.
 The humanitarian needs in Rakhine are beyond the capacity of the Red Cross and only the UN agencies can provide aid on the required scale.
-The Myanmar must also implement the recommendations of the Annan Commission.
+The Myanmar authorities must act to curb the rhetoric against the UN.
+The Government of Myanmar must also implement the recommendations of the Annan Commission.